amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 <!-- more -->

 In the [previous post](/blog/2018/04/04/how-you-can-change-the-world-learning-data-structures-algorithms-free-online-course-tutorial/), we saw how Alan Turing saved millions of lives with an optimized algorithm.
-In most cases, faster algorithms can save you time, money, and enabled new technology.
+In most cases, faster algorithms can save you time, money, and enable new technology.
 So, this is paramount to know how to measure algorithms performance.

 To recap **time complexity** estimates how an algorithm performs regardless kind of machine it runs on.
 You can get the time complexity by "counting" the number of operations performed by your code.
 This time complexity is defined as a function of the input size `n` using Big-O notation. `n` indicates the magnitude of the input, while O is the growth rate function.